 Careers: Spotlight on Horticulture (Key Accounts Manager - Horticulture)

-Grant McKay has returned to Farmlands as Key Accounts Manager - Horticulture, bringing with him a wealth of experience, awards and achievements from his 30-year career in Horticulture in New Zealand.
+Grant McKay has returned to Farmlands as Key Accounts Manager - Horticulture, bringing with him a wealth of experience, awards, and achievements from his 30-year career in horticulture in New Zealand.

 What did you want to do career-wise when you left school?